zeek/try-zeek/manager/static/examples/solution-script-exercise-2/readme.markdown

 * At the very end inside the bro\_done event we compute the rest.
 Print the number of connections stored in my\_count and use a for-loop to print out a list of all unique IPs and if they are local or external IPs.
   In this example we simply define which subnets are considered local.
 This does not mean that the list is complete.
-In a real world example this should be verfied and documented in [networks.cfg](https://www.bro.org/sphinx/components/broctl/README.html).
+In a real world example this should be verified and documented in [networks.cfg](https://www.bro.org/sphinx/components/broctl/README.html).